rdsquare/Mitra/README.md

 Mitra is Matrix library in python for matematical Matrix opertions.
 It
 	supports python3 and any kind of OS (OS INDEPENDENT).
 Mitra is using object- oriented approach to solve real world Matrix problem.

+There is also provided help document for the Mitra so you can get help about using Mitra in your python code.

 	SOME RESTRICTIONS: